 2. Embrace your audience in innovative ways

-Paulus took us on a whirlwind journey through recent shows, many of them her own, that illustrated ways of extending the theater experience by engaging audiences.
+Paulus took us on a whirlwind journey through recent shows, many of them her own, that illustrated ways of extending the theatre experience by engaging audiences.

 For the 2011 musical Prometheus Bound, a political protest play “inspired” (in the words of the blurb for the show) “by Aeschylus's Ancient Greek tragedy about the heroic struggle of Western civilization's first prisoner of conscience,” A.R.T. partnered with Amnesty International.
 “After the show, people stayed and had a chance to talk with Amnesty International volunteers.”

 For the Broadway revival of Hair that Paulus directed, she insisted that the audience be allowed on stage, and had to fight the theatre’s management to keep the ushers from shooing people off the stage too quickly at the end.